Bhavesh012/TCalc/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Telescope-Calculator's documentation!
+Welcome to TCalc's documentation!
 ================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   tcalc
-   functions
-   age_eye
+   README.md
+   api